caseywatts/caseywatts.github.io/happy-and-effective.md

 title: Be Happy and Effective with Casey
 ---

 Casey’s past teams all became “the happy, effective team” by the time he left them.
 Employees clamored to be a part of the team, and executive leadership was thrilled with our work.
-Your team can become “the happy, effective team,” too, through Casey’s leadership coaching and team workshops.
+Work with casey to turn your team into “the happy, effective team,” too!

 ## You Deserve This